 Now, turn on the unit to start cleaning your teeth and braces.
 Let the water flow from mouth to sink.
 Close your lips to prevent water splashback.

-You can increase the water pressure if you feel it’s necessary or you are comfortable with it.
+You can increase the water pressure if you feel it’s necessary or if you are comfortable with it.

 5. Clean teeth, gum line, and braces correctly.